ewolff/continuous-delivery-book.com/index.md

 Continuous Delivery allows for faster and more reliable deployment of software in production.
 The foundation is a Continuous Delivery pipeline that automates the deployment process.
-This enable a reproducible, low-risk process to bing new releases into production.
+This enables a reproducible, low-risk process to bring new releases into production.

 ### The Book